 The Restio garden focuses on the incredible variety of texture and form found in the reed family (Restionaceae).

 The Useful Plants garden is an extension of the Medicinal Plants garden.

 Van Riebeeck's hedge was planted in 1660 to protect cattle of the Cape colonists.

-How to get to Kirstenbosch:
+How to get to Kirstenbosch

-There is a bus service to Kirstenbosch from Cape town and Mowbray Station.
+There is a bus service to Kirstenbosch from Cape Town and Mowbray Stations.
 To check the latest times, call the Information Office for details.
 See numbers above.
 By car - Kirstenbosch lies 13 km from Cape Town city centre.
 From the city, take De Waal Drive (M3) in the direction of Muizenberg, at the first traffic light intersection turn right (southwards) into Rhodes Drive (M63) and follow the signs to Kirstenbosch.